 Allow an asset to be cached, prefer revalidation, but allow stale responses to be served if the origin server is unreachable or serving errors

 Cloudflare will attempt to revalidate the content with the origin after it has been in cache for 3600 seconds (1 hour).
-If the server is returning an error instead of proper revalidation responses, Cloudflare will continue serving the stale resource for a total of 2 hours, or 1 hour beyond the expiration of the resource.
+If the server is returning an error instead of proper revalidation responses, Cloudflare will continue serving the stale resource for a total of 1 minute beyond the expiration of the resource.

 Cache an asset for different amounts of time on Cloudflare and in a visitor’s browser